Royal Almanac: Transportation

 Transportation of persons is ensured by the coaches, carriages, wagons and other carriages.
 Found in the Almanac schedules and rates of major roads.

-In 1715, a passenger wishing to travel from Paris to Caen will go rue Saint-Denis on Monday at six o'clock in the morning.
+In 1715, a passenger wishing to travel from Paris to Caen would go rue Saint-Denis on Monday at six o'clock in the morning.
 He has previously "sent his clothes the night before early."
 Fifteen years later, the starting time is advanced to 5 am in summer and in 1750, the departure is 5 hours throughout the year.
-In 1780, two flights are scheduled Tuesdays and Fridays at 23:30 and the journey takes two days.
-A van, slower, except Sunday at noon and made the trip in four and a half days in summer and five days in winter.
-In 1790, transportation is now provided by the General Department of stagecoaches and mail royal France.
+In 1780, two flights were scheduled on Tuesdays and Fridays at 23:30, and the journey took two days.
+A van, slower, except on Sunday at noon and made the trip in four and a half days in summer and five days in winter.
+In 1790, transportation was provided by the General Department of stagecoaches and the Royal Mail of France.
 Three coaches liaise on Tuesday, Thursday and Sunday and the van on Sunday.
 The departure is now Notre-Dame-des-Victoires.

-Rates are rarely reported but in 1725 and 1761 is 18 pounds per person tournaments.
-He is 21 pounds in 1770 to reach 42 pounds in 1790 (fortunately for the traveler, it is stated that the "sleeping bag weighing 10 pounds is" free").
+Rates are rarely reported but in 1725 and 1761 it is 18 pounds per person tournaments.
+He is 21 pounds in 1770 to reach 42 pounds in 1790 (Fortunately for the traveler, it is stated that the "sleeping bag weighing 10 pounds is free.").

 Company guards of the King Pumps

 In 1716, the king appoints François Perrier Dumouriez as Director General of public pump to remedy fire, without the audience is obliged to pay anything.
 In 1722, he founded the Compagnie des Gardes Pumps du Roy, under the direction of the same.
-This company later became the Brigade of firefighters in Paris Note 32.
+This company later became the Brigade of firefighters in Paris.

 The Almanac of 1719 lists these pumps and their wardens and deputy wardens.
 We then learned that a brigade is made up of four guards and four sub-custodians who are responsible for maintaining the material deposited in each district.
 What became three years later the Society of King's Guards Pumps were not at that time that 41 people, 17 pumps distributed in groups of 8 men and 4 or 3 pumps in the City Hall, the convent of the Grands Augustins The Carmelite convent in the Place Maubert, Convent of Mercy, and the Fathers of Little Place des Victoires, in addition to a pump at the Director General of the pumps, Rue Mazarine.
-Except Dumouriez guards pumps are not professional fire but shoemakers, carpenters, locksmiths, etc..
+Except Dumouriez guards are not professional fire but shoemakers, carpenters, locksmiths, etc.

 Considerations for bibliophiles

 Availability

 Almanacs are found regularly in auctions and in the antiquarian booksellers.
 Given their importance documentary and the fact that there are beautiful copies, these books are particularly sought after by historians, writers, bibliophiles and enthusiasts.

-Volumes in the first round of the seventeenth century often exceed several thousand euros Ref 32, the other is generally negotiated between a few tens and five hundred euros, sometimes more, depending on their rarity, condition and quality bookbinding Note 33.
-Just over half are however available for free download on Gallica or Google Books:
+Volumes in the first round of the seventeenth century often exceed several thousand euros, the other is generally negotiated between a few tens and five hundred euros, sometimes more, depending on their rarity, condition and quality bookbinding.
+Just over half are available for free download on Gallica or Google Books.